davidxc/warc-pdf-extract/notes/comparison_summary.md

 - 8 GB RAM
 - fast SSD

+The "1000 file" corpus took up 811 MB on disk.
+The Science Parse JSON output (including fulltext) was 51 MB, and compressed (gzip) to 15 MB.
+Scaling those numbers up, 100 million papers of fulltext and metadata would be around 5.1 TB, or 1.5 TB compressed.
+All published papers on a single hard disk!

 ## Methodology

 Started with a 1000 file list.
 2 files failed to download at all, and another